-Apart from the AI revisions, significant graphics and multiplayer upgrades (which you will get to see and experience shortly), lots of new content, 3D models are in the new game.
-Several assets from the previous game (it is a series, so we don't have the luxury of removing or adding stuff without reason) have either been revised and improved upon or completely redone.
-For example, all the character models are brand new.
-The revised graphics engine accents the new and old 3D crafts to levels never before seen in our other previous games.
-You'll see.
-Assuming you didn't already play one of the three demos we released.
-Even then, you still haven't seen it all.
-For example, the final textures for the revised planetary terrain engine were not included in the demos due to their size.
-When you see them, well, you'll see.
+Apart from the AI revisions and graphics upgrades, lots of new content, 3D models are in the new game.
+Several assets from the previous game (it is a series, so we don't have the luxury of removing or adding things without reason) have either been revised and improved upon or completely redone.

 There are several campaign scenarios included.
 I mention this because this is the first time a fighter pilot based campaign scenario has been created in the series.
 It is an action packed and highly entertaining campaign which, given the size of the game world, is just as intimidation in some aspects.

 The Commander campaign scenario is about 80% identical to that scenario, but of course played from the perspective of this highly involved and insanely complex career.
 It has several twists and challenges which make both scenarios unique in their own right.
 So be sure to play them both from start to finish.
 Cheats or not, the save game button (since we fully support "save anytime and anywhere") is your friend.
 Trust me on this.

-Unlike the original 2007 game release, this v2.0 refresh does not have multiplayer.
+Unlike the original game release, this version does not have multiplayer.